danielfrg/dinero/README.md

 While I am happy to accept any contributions this is 100% tailored to how I use it so I might reject stuff I won't use.

-If you want to do other things such as connecting to Airtable you should fork this repo and make your own changes.
+If you want to do other things such as connecting to Airtable (initially I used Airtable but the new pricing made it not worth it) you should fork this repo and make your own changes.